logo

 Resilience

-Built for extreme conditions, Wärtsilä engines perform reliably even in 45-degree heat.
+Built for extreme conditions, Wärtsilä engines perform reliably even in 50-degree Celsius heat.
 With negligible water consumption and the ability to operate on low fuel gas pressure, these features add another layer of operational resilience.

 Flexibility that improves profitability

-In Australia's National Electricity Market (NEM), where renewable energy penetration is high, flexibility has become a critical financial asset.
+In Australia's National Electricity Market (NEM) and South West Interconnected System (SWIS), where renewable energy penetration is high, flexibility has become a critical financial asset.
 Wärtsilä's engine power plants are engineered to ramp up and down rapidly with minimal wear, avoiding the costly cycle limits and extensive overhauls often associated with traditional gas turbines.

 Flexibility that improves profitability